meatball133/crystal/concepts/classes/about.md

 # => 5
 ```

-Another way is to declare the instance variable type in the class definition when you have to do: `@<variable> : <Type>`, like the following example:
+Another way is to declare the instance variable type in the class definition in the form: `@<variable> : <Type>`, like the following example:

 ```crystal
 class Weather